YuMS/gitlab-ce-pages/README.md

       yums/gitlab-ce-pages:1.1.0
  ```

  * Tell your GitLab users the URL of your **GCP** server.
 They will use it as **webhook URL**.
 Note that this URL is the one which can actually access your running Docker instance's exposed port.
-It's encouraged to use `ip`+`port` directly because I may later implement pointing different **CNAME**s to different projects.
  * If you want, import some of [these examples](https://gitlab.com/groups/pages) into your own GitLab, as public projects.
 This will help your users to start building their own pages quickly by just forking them.

 #### Enable for project (I expect you, the reader, to retell the following bullet points to your GitLab users, in your own way):